CP-AU21-Project/group-project/README.md

 ### App Evaluation
 - **Category:** Organization / Productivity
-- **Mobile:** This app would be primarily developed for mobile but would perhaps be just as viable on a computer, such as tinder or other similar apps.
+- **Mobile:** This app would be primarily developed for mobile but would perhaps be just as viable on a computer.
 Functionality wouldn't be limited to mobile devices, however mobile version could potentially have more features.
-- **Story:** Analyzes users music choices, and connects them to other users with similar choices.
-The user can then decide to message this person and befriend them if wanted.
+- **Story:** Allows for dynamic journaling and tracking of categorical to-do lists, and for users to create and update personal reminders in one location for a streamlined user experience.
-- **Market:** Any individual could choose to use this app, and to keep it a safe environment, people would be organized into age groups.
+- **Market:** Any individual could choose to use this app, presumably those who are organization and productivity minded, like professionals, students, etc.
-- **Habit:** This app could be used as often or unoften as the user wanted depending on how deep their social life is, and what exactly they're looking for.
-- **Scope:** First we would start with pairing people based on music taste, then perhaps this could evolve into a music sharing application as well to broaden its usage.
-Large potential for use with spotify, apple music, or other music streaming applications.
+- **Habit:** This app would presumably be used daily as a means of tracking adherence to personal goals.
+- **Scope:** First we would start with getting users familiarized with having their own centralized productivity resource, and then it could be expanded to a news-feed style application with public facing profiles, or some research-based application that could help identify areas that individuals are struggling to reach their ideal productivity or outcomes, and notify users of potentially helpful resources or modified goals.

 ## Product Spec
 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**

-* User logs in to access previous chats and preference settings
+* User logs in to access previous journal entries, reminders, and other tracked data entry.
-* User picks what their favorite artist/genre/etc. (Think Spotify interface)
-* Matches have a chat window to get to know each other, with the ability to skip music and unmatch (Tinder Style).
+* User loads in to default news-feed of their own recent journal entries (prompts for new entry if none in storage.)
+* Ability to create new journal entry
+* Ability to create a new categorical to-do list (daily, weekly, morning routine, etc) with complete/incomplete data tracking
 * Profile pages for each user
 * Settings (Accesibility, Notification, General, etc.)

 **Optional Nice-to-have Stories**

-* Log of past songs/people with album art covers matching
-* Page of most played songs (i.e. songs that most users are connecting through)
-* Profile Add-On: Top music choices, etc.
-* Optional Shuffle Button (i.e. random encounter/random song)
-* Listening/Encounter Queue
+* Ability to create a new image entry (alternative to writing in-app)
+* Ability to generate successful completion statistics for different to-do lists activities (e.g. flossed in AM, went for morning walk, etc.)
+* Ability to create prioritized reminders (if high enough priority, to-do list items will be prompted for through Android notification system)

 ### 2. Screen Archetypes

 * Login
-* Register - User signs up or logs into their account
+* Register - User signs up or logs into their account.
-   * Upon Download/Reopening of the application, the user is prompted to log in to gain access to their profile information to be properly matched with another person.
+   * Upon Download/Reopening of the application, the user is prompted to log in to gain access to their profile information.
-   * ...
-* Messaging Screen - Chat for users to communicate (direct 1-on-1)
-   * Upon selecting music choice users matched and message screen opens
+* Journal feed - User logs in successfully and lands here, or navigates here.
+   * Most-recently created order of journal entries.
+   * Default landing page of application post login, and will prompt user for posts if none in memory.
-* Profile Screen
+* Profile Screen - User can access information about their personal account
-   * Allows user to upload a photo and fill in information that is interesting to them and others
+   * Allows user to upload a photo and fill in information that is interesting to them.
-* Song Selection Screen.
-   * Allows user to be able to choose their desired song, artist, genre of preference and begin listening and interacting with others.
+* Journal entry screen - Creating a new journal entry.
+   * User can enter text for a new joural entry, and assign a category to it.
+* To-do list screen - Creating a new to-do list.
+   * User can create a new to-do list, full or a number of trackable items.
+   * System will track whether item was successfully completed, and aggregate these results over time.
 * Settings Screen
    * Lets people change language, and app notification settings.